spoo-bar/cosmy-wasmy/README.md

 * Add notes and comments

      Developer can add some notes and comments about the smart contracts which will be saved locally in the extension.
 Its not connected to any on-chain or cosmwasm feature.
 It is just for a developer's self reference.
 This information is shown when the user hovers on the contract in the view.
-Markdown as well as [vscode codicons](https://microsoft.github.io/vscode-codicons/dist/codicon.html) are supported in the comments.
+Markdown as well as [codicons](https://microsoft.github.io/vscode-codicons/dist/codicon.html) are supported in the comments.